Most Expensive Los Angeles Neighborhoods

 Housing costs in Los Angeles are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Los Angeles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Los Angeles is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Los Angeles is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Los Angeles who work in office and administrative support (12.40%), sales jobs (10.91%) and management occupations (8.79%).

 Of important note, Los Angeles is also a city of artists.
 Los Angeles has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Los Angeles’s character.